-Docker was introduced to encounter the problem of “runs on your machine but not mine”.
-Since many applications are platform or framework dependent, running them on various machines is not always possible.
-Thus, Docker acts as an “isolated, resource controlled and portable operating environment”, which can host any specific application on any machine without the hassle of deploying the environment manually.
+Docker enables you to deliver software quickly by separating your applications from your infrastructure.
+Thus, Docker acts as an “isolated, resource controlled, and portable operating environment” that can host any specific application on any machine without the hassle of deploying the environment manually.

 - Windows Server (NCache Enterprise and Professional editions)

 - Linux (NCache Enterprise and Professional edition)

-Using these images, you can create containers which host NCache, or create your own customized images by modifying the Dockerfiles.
+Using these images, you can create containers that host NCache or create your own customized images by modifying the Dockerfiles.

 Linux Debian 10

-microsoft/dotnet:2.2-runtime.
-The NCache Docker image for Linux is built upon the base image of .NET Core Runtime 2.1.
-This image is further built upon a runtime image of Linux Debian 9 and uses the same license as Linux Debian.
+mcr.microsoft.com/dotnet/sdk:3.1.
+The NCache Docker image for Linux is built upon the base image of .NET Core 3.1 SDK.
+This image is further built upon a runtime image of Linux Debian 10 and uses the same license as Linux Debian.